Hurricane Sandy: Meteorological history

 Hurricane Sandy began as a low pressure system which developed sufficient organized convection to be classified as Tropical Depression Eighteen on October 22 south of Kingston, Jamaica.
 It moved slowly at first due to a ridge to the north.
 Low wind shear and warm waters allowed for strengthening, and the system was named Tropical Storm Sandy late on October 22.
 Early on October 24, an eye began developing, and it was moving steadily northward due to an approaching trough.
 Later that day, the National Hurricane Center (NHC) upgraded Sandy to hurricane status about 65 mi south of Kingston, Jamaica.
 At about 1900 UTC that day, Sandy made landfall near Kingston with winds of about 85 mph.
-Just offshore Cuba, Sandy rapidly intensified to a Category 3 hurricane, with sustained winds at 115 mph and a minimum central pressure of 954 mbar, and at that intensity, Sandy made landfall just west of Santiago de Cuba at 0525 UTC on October 25.
+Just offshore of Cuba, Sandy rapidly intensified to a Category 3 hurricane, with sustained winds at 115 mph and a minimum central pressure of 954 mbar, and at that intensity, Sandy made landfall just west of Santiago de Cuba at 0525 UTC on October 25.
 Operationally, Sandy was assessed to have peaked as a high-end Category 2 hurricane, with maximum sustained winds of 110 mph.

 After Sandy exited Cuba, the structure of the storm became disorganized, and it turned to the north-northwest over the Bahamas.
 By October 27, Sandy was no longer fully tropical, as evidenced by the development of frontal structures in its outer circulation.
 Despite strong shear, Sandy maintained its convection due to influence from an approaching trough; the same that turned the hurricane to the northeast.
 After briefly weakening to a tropical storm, Sandy re-intensified into a Category 1 hurricane, and on October 28, an eye began redeveloping.
 The storm moved around an upper-level low over the eastern United States and also to the southwest of a ridge over Atlantic Canada, turning it to the northwest.

 Sandy briefly re-intensified to Category 2 intensity on the morning of October 29, around which time it had become an extremely large hurricane, with a record gale-force wind diameter of over 1150 mi, and an unusually low central barometric pressure of 940 mbar, possibly due to the very large size of the system.
 This pressure set records for many cities across the Northeastern United States for the lowest pressures ever observed.
 The convection diminished while the hurricane accelerated toward the New Jersey coast, and the cyclone was no longer tropical by 2100 UTC on October 29.
 About 2½ hours later, Sandy made landfall near Brigantine, New Jersey, with sustained winds of 80 mph.
 During the next four days, Sandy's remnants drifted northward and then northeastward over Ontario, before merging with another low pressure area over Eastern Canada on November 2.